kormax/apple-enhanced-contactless-polling/README.md

 After that, press a button on a device, and traces will be downloaded and can be viewed with a `hf 14a list` command.
 You'll know which ones are the ones.

-Some other devices might also be able to sniff the frames, but due to a lack of personal experience, I cannot recommend any.
+Some other devices might also be able to sniff the frames, but none can be recommended here without firsthand validation.

 ### Bruteforce